About

 The festival has played a significant role in promoting Indigenous culture and raising awareness of Indigenous issues in Australia.
 It has also been instrumental in promoting reconciliation between Indigenous and non-Indigenous Australians, and promoting understanding and respect for Indigenous culture.
 Today, the Barunga Festival continues to be an important event in the Australian cultural calendar and an essential celebration of Indigenous culture and heritage.

-We are still shaping up the program in conjunction with the Bagala Aboriginal Corporation and tickets are on sale now.
+We are still shaping up the program in conjunction with the Bagala Aboriginal Corporation and tickets are on sale soon.

 History